-In some cases, adults need to get involved for the bullying to stop.
+In some cases, adults need to get involved for the bullying to stop:

 - Find a safe place.
 Go somewhere that you feel safe and secure like the library, a favorite teacher's classroom, or the office. - Stick together.
-Stay with a group or individuals who you trust. - Find opportunities to make new friends.
-Explore your interests and join school or community activities such as sports, drama, or art.
-Volunteer or participate in community service.
+Stay with a group or individuals who you trust.